 Find out what help and sources of support are there for family members or friends caring for someone with MS.

-As a parent, you may consider how and when you talk about MS with your family.
-We have put together some ideas to help you talk to your children.
+As a parent with MS, you may wish to consider how and when you discuss your MS with your family.
+We have put together some resources to help you.

 Facts about MS